 The cave itself is a large limestone cavern with lovely views over the Manifold Valley.
 It is not huge but I think our boys would have loved to explore it.

 If we go back, we will visit first thing in the morning when they are full of energy and there are not so many people.

 We set off back to our accommodation as we had promised that the boys could explore the site and have a swim.
 They ended up playing in the playground and then having a game of football.

 We had the place completely to ourselves and with the weather being so lovely, we sat down at the picnic tables and treated ourselves to some drinks and nibbles in the sun while the kids played.

 We rounded off the day with a last swim and then back to the lodge for their tea.
 It wasn’t long before they were tucked up in bed, completely exhausted from all the physical exertions of the day!

-Sunday in the Peak District with kids
+Day 3 in the Peak District with kids

 On Sunday we decided to go on a bike ride rather than a walk and headed to Carsington Water which was about 15 minutes away.
-It’s a large reservoir and as well as offering almost every water sport from their water sports centre.
+It’s a large reservoir offering almost every water sport from their water sports centre.

 The kids hopped on and off their bikes (a lot) so it took the whole morning to get around the reservoir!

 They even had a wildlife centre where, if your children are quiet enough, you might actually spot some wildlife.